 When you have written your entry, we ask that you save it as a PDF.
 You should then complete our online entry form (using the button below) and upload your PDF where requested.
 The entry form also asks a few more simple things about your background and interest in music.

 Only one entry may be made per person, and please do not submit multiple pieces of writing.

 The closing date for applications is 11am on Tuesday 18 April 2023.

 What happens next?

-If you have any questions or queries, you are warmly welcome to contact the RPS on email@example.com or 020 7287 0019 (currently voicemail only while we are working remotely, but do leave a message and we will get back to you promptly).
+If you have any questions or queries, you are warmly welcome to contact the RPS team on 020 7287 0019 (weekdays from 09.30 – 17.30) or firstname.lastname@example.org.